Public Engagement at Winchester

-We are deeply concerned about the climate and biodiversity crisis, and we engaged extensively with COP26.
+We are deeply concerned about the climate and nature emergency, and we engaged extensively with COP26, which was hosted by the UK.
 We joined the UK Climate Universities Network and offered a varied programme of events; staff and students also travelled to Glasgow to add their voices to the growing chorus calling for urgent action on climate change.
-We are currently working with a number of environmentally focussed organisations such as the National Trust, The Wildfowl and Wetlands Trust, and Gilbert White's House, the birthplace of ecology.
+We are currently working with a number of environmentally focussed organisations such as the National Trust, The Wildfowl and Wetland Trust, and Gilbert White's House, the birthplace of ecology.

 Social Psychology projects

 Helping Communities through Volunteering Study

 The Psychology Department's Volunteering Research Hub would like to know more about how and why people across our communities do or do not engage in volunteering, i.e. carrying out unpaid help through clubs, organisations or groups etc.